 Udemy Review: How Udemy Is Killing Online Learning

-Udemy Review Deep Dive.
-Despite Starting With Low-Quality Courses, Udemy Is Now The Biggest Online Educator.
-But Is Udemy Worth it?
+Despite Low-Quality Courses, Udemy Is Now The Biggest Online Educator.
+But Udemy Starves Its Creators!

 This Udemy review discovered a huge selection of training courses at incredibly low prices.
-But most high-quality educators avoid Udemy because it discounts their work, to maximize its own profits.
+However, most high-quality educators avoid Udemy because it discounts their work to maximize profits.
 Skillshare is a better option.

 Udemy Online Learning Review & Test